Citroen Berlingo review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

-Under the bonnet, there’s a choice of a 108bhp 1.2-litre petrol and a 1.5 diesel in one of three power outputs: 74bhp, 99bhp and 128bhp.
-The most powerful diesel offers up a useful 300nm of torque – handy when carrying a full complement of passengers and their luggage.
-The top-end diesel accelerates from 0-62mph in 10.3 seconds and on to a top speed of 115mph.
-The entry-level diesel will struggle under the same circumstances; this is reflected in its leisurely 16.5-second 0-62mph sprint.
+Under the bonnet, there’s a choice of a 1.2-litre petrol with either 108bhp or 128bhp, and a 1.5-litre diesel in one of two power outputs: 99bhp and 128bhp.
+The most powerful diesel offers up a useful 300Nm of torque – handy when carrying a full complement of passengers and their luggage.
+The top-end diesel accelerates from 0-62mph in 11 seconds and on to a top speed of 114mph.
+The entry-level diesel is a little bit slower on paper, as Citroen says this version has a 0-62mph time of 12.7 seconds.

 Whichever fuel you go for, the Berlingo remains fairly smooth and refined; the petrol model is ideal for those who cover shorter distances, while the diesel is great for regular longer trips or towing duties.
-The petrol model’s 11.5-second 0-62mph time translates into decent real world performance, while the linear power delivery makes the Berlingo easy to control at low speeds.
+The 108bhp petrol model’s 11.5-second 0-62mph time translates into decent real world performance, while the linear power delivery makes the Berlingo easy to control at low speeds.
+Citroen doesn’t quote performance figures for the 128bhp petrol, though we expect this version will be a fair bit faster, as its identically-powered Peugeot Rifter sister car has a claimed 10.9-second 0-62mph time.

 In this review